-The data analysis carried out in this study reveals a significant and positive relationship between servant leadership and innovative work behavior (IWB), which corroborates the findings of Kaya & Karatepe (2020) and Shailja et al. (2023).
+The present study's statistical analysis demonstrates a strong and positive association between servant leadership and innovative work behavior (IWB), consistent with the findings of Kaya & Karatepe (2020) and Shailja et al. (2023).
 Servant leadership is a leadership style characterized by prioritizing the needs of followers, emphasizing visioning, modeling through personal example, mentoring, and empowering.
 When employees witness this behavior, it enhances their trust and respect for their leader.
 As a result, there is a sense of relational identification which promotes employees' willingness to contribute more towards organizational creativity and team innovation (Kaya & Karatepe, 2020; Ling et al., 2016; Yoshida et al., 2014).